Mistermakos/PT-Reddit/README.md

 We added file for it (look in "setup" folder)

 # License
-PT-Reddit and the whole repository, including git history are licensed under the MIT License.
+App and the whole repository, including git history are licensed under the MIT License.